oemunoz/Wikka-md-handler/Readme.md

 1. Put this repo on "/plugins/handlers/md" directory.

-2. Copy the prisma css and js to your theme.

-3. Add the ".md" support to your Wakka.class.php file, this like on the example located on this repo "examples/Wakka.class.php.example".
+2. Add the ".md" support to your Wakka.class.php file, this like on the example located on this repo "examples/Wakka.class.php.example".

 The detalled installed is explain on the next points:
-(Sorry for my English Im gonna to fix this at some time.)

 ![Parse Markdown](https://github.com/oemunoz/Wikka-md-handler/raw/master/images/mmymdoc_parse.png)